For Our Mother

 Conversations over the phone are obsolete.
 Face to face interaction is the best as she knows by looking at us that we love her and she loves us.
 She is always happy and has a big smile each time us children or her grandchildren enter the room.
 Names or phrases that were once so easily thrown around can no longer be put together in complete sentences.
 Even though she isn’t what she once was, a hug from our mother is still a hug from our mother.
 A kiss from our mother is still a kiss from our mother.

-Our mother is now 72 years old.
-Other than Alzheimer’s, she is the healthiest 72 year old we have ever met.
-She can still raise her leg above her head like when she was 13.
-At 72 years old, this is the time that our mother should be enjoying her life.
-Instead of traveling the world and going back to Michigan to see her sisters and extended family she is being provided with in-home care from 8am-9pm on a daily basis.
+Now a couple years later our mother has severe Alzheimer's "dementia".
+Our mother is now 74 years old.
+Other than Alzheimer’s, she is the healthiest 74 year old we have ever met.
+At 74 years old, this is the time that our mother should be enjoying her life.
+Instead of traveling the world and going back to Michigan to see her sisters and extended family she is being provided with in-home care around the clock 24/7 on a daily basis.
 She is guided on what to eat or drink and when to shower.
 Her driver’s license has been revoked and her car was sold.
 The cell phone that she used to reach out to us no longer exists.
 Her freedom now comes on a leash.
 Her finances and her entire life are supervised and now controlled by us; her children.

 As her children, we never want to remember our mother this way as this is not who she is to us.
 We are reminded every day with the same question: Why our mother?
 Why her?
 She never hurt a soul.
 We are going to remember her for how she was an amazing planner, organizer and perfectionist.
 She will be remembered for all the times she drove us to school, to soccer games, baseball games, hockey games, track meets, the movies and the beach.
 All the vacations we took where she planned almost every single minute to make sure we experienced it all and didn’t miss anything.